Xbox 360 technical specifications: Audio and video

 All games made for the Xbox 360 are required to support at least Dolby Digital 5.1 surround sound.
-The console works with over 256 audio channels and 320 independent decompression channels using 32-bit processing for audio, with support for 48 kHz 16-bit sound.
 Sound files for games are encoded using Microsoft's XMA audio format.
 An MPEG-2 decoder is included for DVD video playback.
 VC-1 or WMV is used for streaming video and other video is compressed using VC-1 at non-HD NTSC and PAL resolutions or WMV HD.
 The Xbox 360 also supports H.263 and H.264 MPEG-4 videos.
 Unlike the original Xbox, voice communication is handled by the console, not by the game code, allowing for cross-game communication.
 There is no voice echo to game players on the same console; voice only goes to remote consoles.